aws-amplify/amplify-js/docs/media/authentication_guide.md

 AWS Amplify's default UI components are theme based.
 To see the default styling, check  `AmplifyTheme.js` for the related package in our repo.

-You can create create your own theme, and use it to render Amplify components:
+You can create your own theme, and use it to render Amplify components:

 ```jsx
 import MyTheme from './MyTheme';